Thermodynamics of accelerating and supersymmetric $AdS_4$ black holes: Discussion

 Using holographic techniques we have carried out a detailed analysis of the thermodynamics for a general class of accelerating black hole solutions of $D=4$ minimal gauged supergravity.
 The black holes are rotating and carry electric and magnetic charges and lie within the family\footnote{We did not consider the possibility of NUT charge, which is included in the solutions of \cite{Plebanski:1976gy}, since we did not want to include closed timelike curves.} constructed in \cite{Plebanski:1976gy}.
 Of particular interest is that by taking the horizon to be a spindle and suitably constraining the parameters, one can uplift on regular Sasaki-Einstein manifolds to obtain $D=11$ solutions that are free from conical singularities \cite{Ferrero:2020twa}.
 In particular, this construction requires that the magnetic charge, which is specified by the spindle data, is non-vanishing.
 Furthermore, the $D=11$ solutions preserve supersymmetry when the $D=4$ solutions do.

 After holographically defining a set of conserved charges, we presented a first law which generalizes the result of \cite{Anabalon:2018qfv} to include magnetic charge.
-To obtain the first law, as in \cite{Anabalon:2018qfv}, it was necessary to choose a specific, constant scaling, $\kappa$, of the time coordinate with, crucially, $\kappa$ depending on the parameters of the solution.
+To obtain the first law, as in \cite{Anabalon:2018qfv}, when the acceleration is non-vanishing, $\alpha\ne0$, it was necessary to choose a specific, constant scaling, $\kappa$, of the time coordinate with, crucially, $\kappa$ depending on the parameters of the solution.
 While a constant and parameter independent scaling of the time coordinate corresponds to a simple scaling of dimensionful quantities in the dual field theory, the full significance of the parameter dependence of $\kappa$ for the accelerating black holes warrants further study.
 In \cite{Anabalon:2018qfv} some justification of the specific form of $\kappa$ was given by considering the limit of vanishing black hole mass and string tensions, when the spacetime is then $AdS_4$ spacetime written in Rindler coordinates.
 However, these considerations do not fully fix $\kappa$ and, in fact, we found the precise form of $\kappa$ that gives the first law by trial and error.
 It would certainly be interesting to have a better understanding of $\kappa$; the fact that the conformal boundary is not conformally flat, along with the fact that the variations entering the first law change the local conformal class of the boundary, appear to be significant features.
+It would also be interesting to make a direct connection with the approach of \cite{Papadimitriou:2005ii}.